qnchenry-q/Crime_Instance_Analysis/README.md

 I ended up creating a categorical field derived from the description of the crime.
 Essentially, a crime was labeled 'severe' or 'non-severe'.
 This binary classifier was the target for my machine learning models.
 # Clustering
+I knew from previous experience that cities are split into districts to aid police allocation.
+Since a large part of the data was pertaining to location, I created my own clusters using K-means.
+To decide how mamy clusters to use I first used a silhoutte score, which suggested I divide the city into North and South.
+However, I made the call to have the clusters be more granular, in sacrifice of time.
+I decided on 9 clusters to mirror the number of divisions the Austin police department uses.
+The algorithm was able to cluster the data seamlessly.
 # Random Forest
 # Takeaways
 # Future Work